FuzzyNoodle/Fuzzy-Spooder/README.md

 4. On the same page, select and copy all the sketch code from the NoWifi_Demo
 5. Open ```VSCode->Explorer(Left/Top Icon)->[Your Project Name]->src->main.cpp```.
 Paste and overwrite the example sketch code copied from previous step.
 6. Upload the program(The right arrow located at the bottom toolbar) via USB connection.
 Upload port should be auto-detected.
+7. [Upload](https://diyprojects.io/esp8266-upload-data-folder-spiffs-littlefs-platformio) the data files in the \data folder too.
+See below.

 Additional note:
 The default platformio.ini configuration would be something like: